MawadAhmed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 sudo chgrp school hello : change group owner to school command.

 chmod username:groupname* : chage onwer  to vincent and the group owner to staff for all the files and directories in the working directory.

+chown --from=guillaume delly hello : change owner if and only the condition is correct.